nku-ligl/DSDIR/README.md

 # DSDIR
-The code of paper : 《DSDIR: A Two-Stage Framework for Addressing Noisy Long-Tailed Problems in Malicious Traffic Detection》
+The source code of paper: "DSDIR: A Two-Stage Framework for Addressing Noisy Long-Tailed Problems in Malicious Traffic Detection"

+#